cmorace/python-course-web/sphinx/source/homework.rst

 Preview
 -------------

 The links below will bring you to a preview of the homework assignments.
-You will not be able to execute the Python code; these are static webpages meant only for previewing assignments and solutions.
+You will not be able to execute the Python code; these are static webpages meant for previewing assignments and solutions.

 .. toctree::
    :maxdepth: 1